inkyvoxel/inkyvoxel.com/posts/2022-01-31-how-to-sniff-wi-fi-packets-using-airodump-ng.md

 ---
 title: How to sniff Wi-Fi packets using airodump-ng
 description: Learn how to use airodump-ng to sniff all Wi-Fi packets within range of your wireless adapter, even if you are not connected to the target's network.
+date: 2022-01-31
 tags:
   - cybersecurity
 ---

 Airodump-ng installs as part of the [Aircrack-ng](https://aircrack-ng.org/) suite, which is a collection of tools to assess Wi-Fi network security.

 Before you can begin using airodump-ng, you will need to enable "Monitor" mode on your wireless interface.
-I previously wrote a guide on [how to enable monitor mode on your wireless interface](/posts/how-to-enable-monitor-mode).
+I previously wrote a guide on [how to enable monitor mode on your wireless interface](/how-to-enable-monitor-mode).

 Once you have enabled monitor mode, you can run `airodump-ng` with the name of the wireless interface you wish to use, e.g. `airodump-ng wlan0`.